SAS Technical Support and Policies

 For information about SAS support and Adobe Flash Player end of life, see SAS Software and Its Use with Adobe Flash Player.

 Disaster-recovery planning is important for any critical business system, including production systems running the SAS® 9.4 Intelligence Platform, SAS Viya, and SAS® solutions.
-SAS customers should and usually do have disaster-recovery plans for their SAS deployments, SAS applications, and SAS data files.
+SAS customers should have disaster-recovery plans for their SAS software and related data.
 For information about SAS support in this area, see the following pages:

 - SAS 9.4 position statement regarding disaster recovery